MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.OutlookCalendarUsageErr.MeetRcpt.ReplyActions.Rule.O16

 Collects success and failure of the Reply, Reply All, Reply With IM, and Reply All with IM action for Single, Recurring, and Exception Meeting Responses in the Mail, Calendar, and Inspector Outlook view.
 The failure rate of the Reply, Reply All, Reply With IM, and Reply All with IM actions are actively monitored for anomalies.
 Anomalous statistics indicate a failure Outlooks ability to conduct core calendar operations.
-This data is also used to diagnose other Calendar related issues that may be detected.
+This data is also used to diagnose other Calendar-related issues that may be detected.

 The following fields are collected: